 1.2.
-Document Identification
+Document name and identification

 The OID for the Swedish Social Insurance Agency's Auth CA v2 (ssia-AuthCA) is defined in the applicable CP as {1.2.752.146.101.2}.

 Certificates issued according to practices described in this CPS assert at least one of the following OIDs: